MartySkinner/Indigo-apcupsd/README.md

 1. That should enable the plugin but if not, select the __Plugins &mdash;> apcupsd &mdash;> Enable__ menu option.
 1. Setup the overall plugin settings (see [Plugin Configuration](#plugin-configuration) below).
 1. Click the __Save__ button.
-1. Reconnect existing Indigo UPS devices to the new plugin.
+1. Reconnect existing Indigo apcupsd UPS devices to the new plugin.
 For each such device in the Indigo client DEVICES listing:
   * Double-click the matching device name.
   * The __Type:__ (or __Plugin:__ in Indigo 5) selector should be empty.
 Choose __apcupsd__ from the popup list.
   * Set the __Model:__ as __apcupsd UPS__.